-People Place Activity Time Think about: Behaviour is MOST likely to occur when: Who is usually around when the behaviour occurs?
-You can write as many names as is relevant: Where does the behaviour usually occur?
-You can write one or more places: Think about activities that the person is engaged in when the behaviour typically occurs.
-You can write one or more activities: Is there a time of day, day of week, etc. when the behaviour is most likely to occur?
-This column is optional.
+People Who is usually around when the behaviour occurs?
+You can write as many names as is relevant: Place Where does the behaviour usually occur?
+You can write one or more places: Activity Think about activities that the person is engaged in when the behaviour typically occurs.
+You can write one or more activities: Time Is there a time of day, day of week, etc. when the behaviour is most likely to occur?
+Think about: This column is optional.
 Is the young person making choices about their behaviour or are they being driven by their brain or biology?
-Sunvival meaning end of the brain made of the brain Behaviour is LEAST likely to occur when: Who is around when the behaviour rarely or never occurs?
+Behaviour is MOST likely to occur when: abom levivrus and the profession and the draw between the profession and the profession a Behaviour is LEAST likely to occur when: Who is around when the behaviour rarely or never occurs?
 You can write as many names as is relevant: In what places does the behaviour rarely or never occur?
 You can write one or more places: What activities rarely or never result in this behaviour?
 Is there a time when the behaviour is not likely to occur?
 Write down times other than when the individual is sleeping.
 This column is optional.
 Is the young person making choices about their behaviour or are they being driven by their brain or biology?
-Sulvival mode significant or biology?

-- · Post-it notes and Pens - Home/School Partnership Sheet (in workbook) - Elements of Best Practice (in workbook) - Autism Friendly Planning and Reflection Tool (A3 handout and in workbook) - Working Together Communication Tool (in workbook) - · Partnership Planning Template (in workbook) - Conversation Flow Chart (in workbook)
+- Post-it notes and Pens - Home/School Partnership Sheet (in workbook) - Elements of Best Practice (in workbook) - Autism Friendly Planning and Reflection Tool (A3 handout and in workbook) - Working Together Communication Tool (in workbook) - Partnership Planning Template (in workbook) - Conversation Flow Chart (in workbook)